-

 History in Flight at the American Heritage Center

-On this day in 1927 Charles Lindbergh landed his plane in Paris and gained instant fame for being the first to fly across the Atlantic solo.
-In honor of this day in aviation history the American Heritage Center is excited … Continue reading
+On May 21st, 1927 Charles Lindbergh landed his plane in Paris and gained instant fame for being the first to fly across the Atlantic solo.
+In honor of this day in aviation history the American Heritage Center is excited to … Continue reading

 World War II Films Digitized: Paul J. Halloran